I was given a Christmas tree.

 On the sixth night of Christmas,

-I removed the lower branches of the tree.
+I removed the lowest branches of the tree.

 I hoped to make a bit more room,